-Examiner) nurses, has the ability to complete bag, as plastic may destroy crucial evidence. a sexual assault evidence kit to preserve evidence that could be helpful in proving that a crime occurred or could be helpful in obtaining an order of protection.
+Examiner) nurses, has the ability to complete a sexual assault evidence kit to preserve evidence that could be helpful in proving that a crime occurred or could be helpful in obtaining an order of protection.

 Hospitals that do not have specially trained SANE nurses may also complete a sexual assault evidence kit.